jsiskreynes-astro/jsiskreynes-astro.github.io/activities.md

 main_nav: true
 ---

-# Upcoming presentations
+# Upcoming Presentations

+## August 2026 — COSPAR 2026 Scientific Assembly, Florence, Italy
-_August 2026_ -- Invited presentation on behalf of the NewAthena Science Working Group on Cosmology and Fundamental Physics.
-COSPAR 2026 Scientfic Assembly in Florence, Italy.
+**Invited presentation on behalf of the NewAthena Science Working Group on Cosmology and Fundamental Physics**

-""Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm.""
+*“Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm.”*

+---

-_July 2026_ -- Contributed presentation at the European Astronomical Society 2026 Annual Meeting in Lausanne, Switzerland.
+## July 2026 — European Astronomical Society Annual Meeting, Lausanne, Switzerland
+**Contributed presentation**

-""An X-ray pathway to connecting PTA‑Inferred SMBH Mergers with LISA sources: Lensed AGN Structure and Spin Evolution.""
+*“An X-ray pathway to connecting PTA‑Inferred SMBH Mergers with LISA sources: Lensed AGN Structure and Spin Evolution.”*

-_June 2026_ -- Contributed presentations at the X-ray Universe 2026 in Elche, Spain.
+---

+## June 2026 — X-ray Universe 2026, Elche, Spain
+**Contributed presentations**

-""Chandra spectroscopy confirms the tightest-separation dual AGN in a gravitationally lensed radio-loud system at z = 3.23.""
+*“Chandra spectroscopy confirms the tightest-separation dual AGN in a gravitationally lensed radio-loud system at z = 3.23.”*
-""Probing sub-kiloparsec X-ray structure in high-redshift AGN with strong gravitational lensing.""
+*“Probing sub-kiloparsec X-ray structure in high-redshift AGN with strong gravitational lensing.”*

+---

+# Mentoring & Supervision

+## Southampton–CfA Master’s Students
+I have supervised two Southampton–CfA exchange Master’s students during the 2025–2026 academic year.

+Both students have now successfully completed and defended their Master’s theses (viva voce examinations), marking the culmination of their research projects.

+Their work spanned topics in strong lensing, AGN physics, and astrophysics-enabled axion saerches, and several projects are being prepared for conference presentations and publication.